blinklabs-io/docs/src/content/docs/guides/cardano-up/003-using-cardano-up.md

 ## Contexts

-Before we start installing packages we need to understand what `contexts` are and how cardano-up use them.
+Before we start installing packages, we need to understand what `contexts` are and how cardano-up use them.

 Contexts are used to allow you to install multiple copies of the same package with different network configurations side by side.
 They allow you to do things such as running a `preprod` and `mainnet` Cardano node on the same machine, or even have multiple `preview` Cardano node instances running different versions